base2Services/cfn-vpn/docs/routes.md

 Management of the VPN routes can be altered using the `routes` command or by using the `modify` command along with the yaml config file.

+**Note:** The default route via subnet association cannot be modified through this command.
+Use the `modify` command to alter the subnet associations.

 ## Routes Command

 ```